mspncp/gosu-wiki/Ruby-Tutorial.md

 As you can see, loading and playing sound effects couldn't be easier!
 See the [RDoc][] for more powerful ways of playing back sounds - fiddle around with volume, position and pitch.

 That's it!
 Everything else is up to your imagination.
-If you can't imagine how this is enough to create games, take a look at the examples on the [Gosu Showcase board][boards.showcase].
+If you want to see examples of other types of games being written in Ruby/Gosu, take a look at the great projects on the [Gosu Showcase board][boards.showcase].

 [boards.showcase]: https://www.libgosu.org/cgi-bin/mwf/board_show.pl?bid=2 "Gosu Showcase Board"
 [RDoc]: https://www.libgosu.org/rdoc "Gosu RDoc Reference Documentation"